 Not all carrier partners are accredited or follow best-practice guidelines but those that do will make this clear on their websites as it is something those that do are more than happy to promote.

 Experience and reputation are hard earned, which is why you should always work with a carrier partner that has a long history of delivering a high-quality service to its partners.

 This not only means transporting your goods from point A to point B efficiently and securely, but also when it comes to things like documentation and customs clearance.

 This, and the factors mentioned above, come together and set out what the best carrier partner should look like.
+You should now know When deciding how to choose your Shipping Carrier.
 If the one you are considering doesn’t meet these criteria, look elsewhere.